Plastic Solenoid Valves

-First developed around 1910, solenoid valves are electromechanical devices designed to control gas or liquid flow and thereby adjust, switch, actuate or otherwise manage movement within other devices.
+First developed around 1910, solenoid valves are electromechanical devices designed to control gas or liquid flow and thereby adjust, switch, actuate, or otherwise manage movement within other devices.
 Plastic solenoid valves are a type of solenoid valve that is enclosed in a plastic material casing.

 For plastic solenoid valves to work, fluid flows through the inlet port of the solenoid valve and then continues on through the orifice and out the outlet port.
 However, this flow is only allowed when the orifice is open.
 Whether an orifice is opened or closed depends on the plunger, which seals it when pressed by the spring and opens when released by the spring.
-This spring is controlled by the displacement caused by a magnetic field, caused by the flow of an electric current run through the coil.
+This spring is controlled by the displacement caused by a magnetic field, caused by the flow of an electric current running through the coil.
 Plastic solenoid valves that are open unless acted upon are called normally open (NO); at a state of rest, they allow fluids to flow through.
-Valves that are closed unless acted upon are called normally closed (NC); while at rest, they do not allow fluid to flow through.
+Valves that are closed unless acted upon are called normally closed (NC), while at rest, they do not allow fluid to flow through.